sanjayrawat1/bookshop/edge-service/README.md

 When a user logs out, the request is processed by Spring Security first, then forwarded to Keycloak, and the user is finally redirected to the application.

 ![](https://github.com/sanjayrawat1/bookshop/blob/main/edge-service/diagrams/logout-flow-with-oidc.drawio.svg)

+#### Integrating Spring Security with SPAs
+The web frontend part of microservice architectures and other distributed systems is often built as one or more single-page applications using frameworks like
+Angular, React, or Vue.

+We will use an Angular application that will be served by an NGINX container and be accessible via the gateway provided by Edge Service.
+Supporting and SPA will require some additional configuration in Spring Security to address concerns like Cross-Origin Request Sharing (CORS) and Cross-Site Request Forgery
+(CSRF).

+We don’t want the Angular application to be accessible directly from the outside.
+Instead, we want to make it accessible via the gateway provided by Edge
+Service.
+We can do that by adding a new route for Spring Cloud Gateway to forward any requests for static resources to the Bookshop UI application.

+If you're not authenticated yet, or your session has expired, Spring Security will automatically trigger the authentication flow and redirect your browser to
+Keycloak.
+With a single-page application, things work a bit differently.
+The Angular application is returned by the backend when accessing the root endpoint through a standard HTTP GET request performed by the browser.
+After that, the SPA interacts with the backend through AJAX requests.
+When the SPA sends an unauthenticated AJAX request to a protected endpoint, you don't want Spring Security to reply with an HTTP 302 response redirecting to Keycloak.
+Instead, you want it to return a response with an error status like HTTP 401 Unauthorized.

+The main reason for not using redirects with SPAs is that you would run into Cross-Origin Request Sharing (CORS) issues.
+Consider the scenario where an SPA is served from https://client.bookshop.com and makes HTTP calls through AJAX to a backend at https://server.bookshop.com.
+The communication is blocked because the two URLs don't have the same origin (the same protocol, domain, and port).
+That's the standard same-origin policy enforced by all web browsers.

+CORS is a mechanism for allowing a server to accept HTTP calls through AJAX from a browser-based client like an SPA, even if the two have different origins.
+In Bookshop, we serve the Angular frontend via the gateway implemented in Edge Service (same origin).
+Therefore, there aren't any CORS issues between these two components.
+However, suppose Spring Security is configured to reply to an unauthenticated AJAX call with a redirect to Keycloak (having a different origin).
+In that case, the request will be blocked because redirects to different origins are not permitted during AJAX requests.

+When changing the Spring Security configuration to reply with an HTTP 401 response to unauthenticated requests, it's up to the SPA to handle the error and call the backend to initiate the authentication flow.
+Redirects are only a problem during AJAX requests.
+The login call is not an AJAX request sent from the Angular
+HttpClient.
+Instead, it instructs the browser to call the login URL.
+Spring Security exposes an /oauth2/authorization/{registrationId} endpoint that you can use to start the authentication flow based on OAuth2/OIDC.